JahyLuky/InventoryTracker/README.md

 # Inventory Tracker

 Inventory Tracker is a simple WPF application designed to manage inventory items using SQLite as the backend database.
-This project aims to provide a straightforward solution for tracking and managing inventory items within an organization or small business.

 ## Features